aldoiljazi2/Convention/CodingStyle.md

 ## JavaScript

+- Comments

-- Comments before a function or a condition.
+Before a function or a condition.

 ```JavaScript
 // Comment